ghiberti85/ghiberti85/README.md

 <br><br>
 My passion lies in creative problem-solving within complex tech environments, with a steadfast focus on optimizing performance and enhancing user experiences.
 I bring extensive expertise in technologies such as JavaScript, Typescript, React, Tailwind, Vite, Styled Components, Hubspot, WordPress, and more.
 <br><br>
-- 🔭 I'm currently studying Software Engineering in a postgraduate course at UNICAMP, Brazil.
+- 🔭 I'm currently studying Software Engineering specialization at UNICAMP, Brazil.
 <br><br>
 - 👯 I’m looking to collaborate on React or JS/TS Projects
 <br><br>